ermongroup/cs228-notes/inference/ve/index.md

 ### Choosing variable elimination orderings

 Unfortunately, choosing the optimal VE ordering is an NP-hard problem.
-However, in practice, we may resort to the following heurstics:
+However, in practice, we may resort to the following heuristics:

 - *Min-neighbors*: Choose a variable with the fewest dependent variables.
 - *Min-weight*: Choose variables to minimize the product of the cardinalities of its dependent variables.